Why you should keep a pregnancy diary

 These are just some of the ups and downs associated with pregnancy which may be easily forgotten after it is over.

-If you're not the journalling type of gal, My Baby Bod app will include a 'diary layout' which allows you to easily take a pic and include some notes alongside it.
+If you're not the journalling type of gal, My Baby Bod app includes a 'diary layout' which allows you to easily take a pic and include some notes alongside it.
 The best part is that each entry can be done on your phone and saved in your camera roll.